 Note: Support for Organizations, Categories 1 and 2, have a different set of stewardship assessment questions from Support for Organizations, Category 3.
-Stewardship is an objective assessment.
+Stewardship is an objective assessment, as described in the Common Information section on page 6.

 Applicant demonstrates the ability to steward public resources through fiscal responsibility; applicant demonstrates investment in artists and local talent.